 (ii) preventing injury or damage to persons or property by fire;

-in or upon the premises and in such positions as the Authority directs in the notice.
+in or upon the premises and in such positions as the FES Commissioner directs in the notice.

 (2) In this section the expression, premises does not include premises which consist of a private dwelling house designed for the use and occupation of one family.